-The LT®4356-3 surge stopper protects loads from high voltage transients.
+The LT®4356 surge stopper protects loads from high voltage transients.
 It regulates the output during an overvoltage event, such as load dump in automobiles, by controlling the gate of an external N-channel MOSFET.
 The output is limited to a safe value thereby allowing the loads to continue functioning.
-The LT4356-3 also monitors the voltage drop between the $V{CC}$ and SNS pins to protect against overcurrent faults.
+The LT4356 also monitors the voltage drop between the V{CC} and SNS pins to protect against overcurrent faults.
 An internal amplifier limits the current sense voltage to 50mV.
 In either fault condition, a timer is started inversely proportional to MOSFET stress.
-If the timer expires, the FLT pin pulls low to warn of an impending power down.
-If the condition persists, the MOSFET is turned off, until the SHDN pin pulls low momentarily.
+If the timer expires, the $\overline{\text{FLT}}$ pin pulls low to warn of an impending power down.
+If the condition persists, the MOSFET is turned off.
+After a cool down period, the GATE pin pulls up turning on the MOSFET again.

-The spare amplifier may be used as a voltage detection comparator or as a linear regulator controller driving an external PNP pass transistor.
+The auxiliary amplifier may be used as a voltage detection comparator or as a linear regulator controller driving an external PNP pass transistor.

 Back-to-back FETs can be used in lieu of a Schottky diode for reverse input protection, reducing voltage drop and power loss.
-A shutdown pin reduces the quiescent current to less than $7\mu A$ during shutdown.
+A shutdown pin reduces the quiescent current to less than $7\mu A$ for the LT4356-1 during shutdown.
+The LT4356-2 differs from the LT4356-1 during shutdown by reducing the quiescent current to $60\mu A$ and keeping alive the auxiliary amplifier for uses such as an undervoltage lockout or always-on regulator.